Torah Codes Explained

 While awaiting his fate during the Holocaust, Rabbi Michoel Weismandel discovered many codes in the Torah, by using index cards and his amazing mental powers.

 Yet in the end, two key questions remain: Are the Codes statistically significant?
 And if so, did God put it there, and why?

+Although the answer to the first question has been fiercely debated, several prestigious scientists concluded that they are.
 After years of rigorous research, two Jerusalem researchers – Doron Witztum and Prof. Eliyahu Rips – produced the extraordinary "Great Rabbis Experiments."
 They repeatedly demonstrated a level of statistical significance far beyond expectations.
 They then checked other secular and theological texts – as well as millions of control experiments – but the phenomenon persisted only in the Torah.